mrankitvish/ai-agent-kubectl/readme.md

-# Kubectl NLP Service
+# Kubectl AI Agent

 A FastAPI-based service that accepts natural language queries and uses an LLM (like OpenAI's GPT) to generate corresponding `kubectl` commands.
 It can optionally execute these commands.

 ## Features

 *   FastAPI web framework
-*   LangChain integration for LLM interaction
+*   LangChain integration for LLM interaction.
+*   This project can utilize any LLM model server provider using an OpenAI compatible API (e.g., Ollama, DeepSeek, Mistral via their respective servers) by setting the `OPENAI_BASE_URL` environment variable.
 *   Input sanitization and basic command safety checks
 *   Optional command execution via `asyncio.create_subprocess_exec`
 *   Caching for LLM responses (`cachetools`)